nicklansley/nick-stable-diffusion/README.md

-# Nick's Stable Diffusion Playground
+# Stable Diffusion Web Playground

 This project is a clone of https://github.com/CompVis/stable-diffusion.git I place this link here so that nobody forgets that I have simply stood on the shoulder of giants in making this interactive web version of Stable Diffusion.